ioquatix/jquery-syntax-wordpress/jquery-syntax/readme.txt

 Tags: formatting, code, highlight, syntax, syntax highlighting Requires at least: 2.9
 Tested up to: 3.0
-Stable tag: 2.0
+Stable tag: 2.1

 jQuery.Syntax is an extremely fast and lightweight syntax highlighter.

 == Description ==

 jQuery.Syntax is an extremely fast and lightweight syntax highlighter.
 It has dynamic loading of syntax source files and integrates cleanly using CSS or modelines.
+It supports a large number of different programming languages.

 This WordPress plugin provides syntax highlighting using jQuery.Syntax, supporting a wide range of popular languages.
 It supports both block elements (pre) and inline elements (code) for highlighting.